Circle of Death

 Ace is “Slap your face”.

-If you draw an ace, the remaining players must race to slap your face.
+If you draw an ace in “Circle of Death”, the remaining players must race to slap your face.
 The last one to do so takes a drink.

 Two means shuffle.

-If you draw a 2 card, all the players have to switch places with someone else.
+If you draw a 2 in “Circle of Death”, all players must switch places with someone else.
 The last player seated drinks.

 Three reverses the game direction.

-If you draw a 3, the playing order is switched to the other direction.
+If you draw a 3 “Circle of Death”, the playing order is switched to the other direction.

 Four is for dinosaurs.

-If you draw a 4, you can draw a dinosaur on the face of another player.
-Use a washable marker please!
+If you draw a 4 “Circle of Death”, you can draw a dinosaur on another player’s face.
+Use a washable marker, please!

 Five is for jive.

-If you draw a 5, everyone must start to dance immediately.
+If you draw a 5 “Circle of Death”, everyone must start to dance immediately.
 The last person to dance drinks.

 Six is for quiz master.

-If you draw a 6, you get to ask a trivia question.
-The player/s who give the wrong answer must drink.
+If you draw a 6 “Circle of Death”, you get to ask a trivia question.
+The player/s who gives the wrong answer must drink.

 Seven is for snake eyes.

-If you draw a 7, you earn the power of snake eyes and any time you make a successful eye contact with another player, that player must drink.
+If you draw a 7 “Circle of Death”, you earn the power of snake eyes.
+Any time you make successful eye contact with another player, that player must drink.

 Eight is for straight.

-If you draw an 8, you must drink a straight shot of any alcoholic beverage.
+If you draw an 8 “Circle of Death”, you must drink a straight shot of any alcoholic beverage.
 (Vodka or tequila will do!)
 You must drink it “straight” without a mixer or glass of water.

 Nine is for “Draw again.”

-If you draw a 9, you need to pick another card and follow the rule of the 2nd card you drew.
+If you draw a 9 “Circle of Death”, you need to pick another card and follow the rule of the 2nd card you drew.

 Ten is for social.